fusepoolP3/overall-architecture/d52-deliverable.md

 ### Copyright

-This document contains material, which is the copyright of certain Fusepool P3 consortium parties.
+This document contains material copyright by certain Fusepool P3 consortium parties.

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.